easy-swoole/doc-old/Manual/3.x/En/BaseUsage/serverManager.md

 > The addServer method returns the EventRegister method registration class, which can be used to register/set event callbacks for the service.

-## Get the service
+## Get The Service
-Get the currently created swoole service and listener subservices with `getSwooleServer`
+Get the currently created swoole service and listener subservices via `getSwooleServer`
 ````php
 <?php
 /**